How Often Does Disability Spy on You? A Look at Social Media Surveillance

 • There are reasons to doubt your credibility

-• The disability insurance adjuster assigned to your case may simply not like you and is making it his or her personal mission to deny your disability benefits.
+• The disability insurance adjuster assigned to your case may simply not like you and is making it his or her personal mission to deny your disability benefits

-• A random social media audit may turn up evidence that casts suspicion on the truthfulness of your claim of disability.
+• A random social media audit may turn up evidence that casts suspicion on the truthfulness of your claim of disability

-A disability insurance company may be strategic and limit their social media surveillance to certain times:
+When should I worry about my disability company monitoring my social media?
+A disability insurance company may be strategic and limit their social media surveillance to certain times.

 • When there is a reason for doubt: if a disability insurance investigator has any reason to doubt your claims of disability, they may look to social media to find proof that you are not being totally truthful.
-If disability insurance companies find any reason to feel that you are not being honest, being evasive or that your claims of disability don’t line up with your actual condition, they may turn into social media surveillance as a method to determine whether or not your disability benefit claims are genuine.
+If disability insurance companies find any reason to feel that you are not being honest, being evasive or that your claims of disability don’t line up with your actual condition, they may turn to social media surveillance as a method to determine whether or not your disability benefit claims are genuine.

 • Before a scheduled legal matter: before discoveries, mediation, pre-trial or trial, a disability insurance investigator may use social media surveillance to prove that your disability is not preventing you from enjoying a social life, participating in social activities and otherwise living your daily life.
 Photos or videos of you doing activities that might suggest that the extent of your injury or resulting disability is not as bad as you claim it is are the kinds of evidence disability insurance investigators are looking to find through social media surveillance.